-Luis A.V Catão is Associate Professor of Macroeconomics in the Lisbon School of Economics and Management (ISEG) of the University of Lisbon and Researcher at the Research in Economics and Mathematics (REM) unit in the same university.
-He was previously a Senior Economist in the Research Department of the International Monetary Fund.
+Luís A.V Catão is an Associate Professor of Macroeconomics in the Lisbon School of Economics and Management (ISEG) of the University of Lisbon and Researcher at the Research in Economics and Mathematics (REM) unit in the same university.
+He was previously a Senior Economist and Acting deputy division chief in the Research Department of the International Monetary Fund.
 His research spans international finance and open economy macroeconomics, with particular emphasis on business cycles, monetary and exchange rate policy, and sovereign risk.
-He holds a BSc in Electrical Engineering as well as a BA in Economics (with honors) from the Federal University of Rio de Janeiro, and a PhD in Economics from the University of Cambridge.
+He holds a BSc in Electrical Engineering as well as a BA in Economics (with honors) from the Federal University of Rio de Janeiro, and an MPhil and a PhD in Economics from the University of Cambridge.

 He has published in the American Economic Review, Journal of Monetary Economics, Journal of International Economics, Journal of Development Economics, and other specialized journals.
 His work has received press coverage by The Economist, Dow Jones News, Financial Times, The Washington Post, The Herald Tribune, The Wall Street Journal, Time Magazine, Valor Econômico, and Exame.
 Dr Catão’s previous appointments include a Senior Economist position in the Office of the Chief Economist at the Inter-American Development Bank, an Associate Professorship at the University of London, and a Research Fellowship in the Latin American Institute of the same University.

 Meeting Globalization's Challenges: Policies to Make Trade Work for All.
 Princeton University Press, Forthcoming [Joint editor with Maurice Obstfeld].